GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Eyeballs algorithm is a useful one, and so this section provides the following normative definition:

- * An AMT connection is completed successfully when the gateway receives from a newly discovered relay a valid Membership Query message (Section 5.1.4 of {{RFC7450}}) that does not have the L flag set.
+ * An AMT connection is established successfully when the gateway receives from a newly discovered relay a valid Membership Query message (Section 5.1.4 of {{RFC7450}}) that does not have the L flag set.